Things to do in London in 7 days

 Its collection is composed of millions of elements of nature, but undoubtedly the most striking is the area dedicated to dinosaurs, including the impressive full-scale reconstruction of a T-Rex equipped with movement and sound.

 Admission is free and it is full of games and interactive attractions to make the visit a great plan to do with children.

 Relax on a boat on the Thames

-When you're done enjoying nature right inside the big city, you'll have to head to the River Thames to enjoy a special activity: a little cruise.
+When you finish enjoying nature in the heart of the big city, you will have to head to the Thames River to enjoy a special activity: a small cruise.

 There is a great offer of these river cruises, so here is an article about the best cruises on the Thames so you can choose the one you like the most.